dpup/scarf/README.md

 This is a simple [nodejs](nodejs.org) server for generating RSS feeds for your [public Google+ posts](https://developers.google.com/+/api/latest/activities).

+I primarily built this so I could have G+ posts as inputs into [IFTTT](http://ifttt.com).
 Due to API limits I'm not going to try running this as a service, but feel free to fork the code and run your own version.
 You can get it up and running with Heroku really quickly.

 ## Set up